Mindless-dev/Mindless-dev/README.md

-### Hi there 👋
+# Hi there 👋

-Hi i am  newly educated Junior Frontend developer
+- Newly educated Junior Frontend developer

 ## Currently working on